fenago/microservices/dockerize ML Python REST API/README.md

 ![https://github.com/fenago/microservices/blob/master/coin/mdimg/mlDocker00.png](https://github.com/fenago/microservices/blob/master/coin/mdimg/mlDocker00.png "Logo Title Text 1")

-here `abcdef` is the name of image you change it too
+here `abcdef` is the name of image you change it to your choice

-now run the following command in terminal to up the app
+now run the following command in terminal to deploy and making it online.

 ```
 docker run -d -p 5002:5002 abcdef`